 Common causes of slip and fall accidents at schools

 A slip and fall accident can happen anywhere, but schools can be particularly hazardous when they aren’t maintained properly.
 In the cafeteria, the staff may fail to promptly wipe up spills.
-A slip and fall on college campus stairs may be caused by inadequate lighting or the lack of handrails.
+A slip and fall on the stairs on a college campus may be caused by inadequate lighting or the lack of handrails.
 Other possible causes include the following:

 If your child falls at school, we can evaluate your case to determine if the school may be held liable for negligence.